choco-cupcake/GoodBoi/README.md

 Central dispatcher of Slither analysis to the worker threads.
 Collects analysis results and upload them to database.

 ## What's gonna change soon
-* The scraper for contracts called in recent blocks is on top of the todo list
+* The scraper for contracts called in recent blocks is on top of the todo list.
+It's only needed for the first weeks/months to bootstrap the database.
 * Both the scrapers (new verified + current blocks inspection) will be implemented for BSC
 * At some point I'll have to move the mySql database from a gaming PC to a more performant remote server